Taj Mahal Palace Hotel: Expansion

 Management of the Taj Mahal Hotel was franchised to Pan Am's Inter-Continental Hotels division in 1972 and it was renamed The Taj Mahal Inter-Continental, with the new tower wing opening that same year.

-Known today as The Taj Mahal Tower, it was designed jointly by Daraius Batliwala & Rustom Patell, with the latter having a greater focus later on.
+Known today as The Taj Mahal Tower, it was designed jointly by Daraius Batliwala and Rustom Patell, with the latter having a greater focus later on.
 The Tower was built on the site of the historic Green's Hotel, constructed as flats in 1890, and operated by Tata as a hotel from 1904 until its demolition to build the Tower.

-In the 1970s, Taj Hotels Resorts and Palaces was reorganised.
-The company built new properties and converted palaces into heritage hotels.
-In 1980, the chain expanded overseas.
-The franchise agreement with Inter-Continental ended in 1995 and the hotel again became the Taj Mahal Hotel.

-In 2003, in honour of the hotel's centennial, it was renamed The Taj Mahal Palace & Tower.

-The hotel received extensive international exposure in 2008 during a terrorist attack and reopened after extensive repairs.